Fochriw

 Fochriw (/cy/) is a village in Caerphilly County Borough, Wales.
 It was well known for its neighbouring collieries, which employed nearly the entire local population in the early 20th century.
 It lies within the historic county boundaries of Glamorgan.
 The village appears as the backdrop on the BBC Wales sitcom High Hopes credits.
 The village's population was 1,250 in 2011.

 History

 Fochriw's growth was germinated to a lesser extent by the Rhymney Iron Company’s demand for ironstone, and to a greater extent by the Dowlais Ironworks’ need for high-quality coal.
 The coal was of such good quality that it could be directly used in the iron-making process without the need for conversion to coke.

 Over a period of about 130 years, the landscape changed from rural to industrial and then back to rural, as it is today.
 However, the latter changes did not take place until relatively recently when nearly all the remnants of the coal mining industry were removed from around the village.
-The memories of the industrial landmarks, or eyesores, that remained following the closure of the Fochriw and South Tunnel collieries are only retained by those of a certain age, and the younger generation no longer have the “experience” of living in a community which is centred on coal.
-The History of Fochriw website can be accessed at the following link: